NwobiaDavid/NwobiaDavid/README.md

 # Hi there! 👋 I'm David, your Neighbourhood Web Dev.

 ## About Me
 I'm a full-stack developer who loves creating projects and continuously learning new things.
-I recently came out of tutorial hell and I'm excited to hone my skills further by building more amazing web-based apps.

 ## Skills
 Here are some of the technologies and tools I use: